valhuber/ApiLogicServer/api_logic_server_cli/project_prototype_nw/nw_readme.md

 development, available in swagger, as shown below.
 JSON:APIs are interesting because they are client configurable to **reduce network traffic** and **minimize organizational dependencies.**

 The creation process builds not only the API, but swagger so you can explore it.
-The Admin App provides a link to the swagger, but it doesn't work in VS Code's simple browser.
+The Admin App Home page provides a link to the swagger, but it doesn't work in VS Code's simple browser.
 So, we'll launch a new Simple Browser, like this:
 1. Click __View > Command__ to open the Command Palette
    * Enter command: `Simple Browser: Show`
    * Specify the URL: `http://localhost:5656/api`